david-dewanto/FE-TanaMind-Integrated/README.md

-# TanaMind - Smart Plant Monitoring Frontend
+# TanaMind - Smart Plant Monitoring Frontend (PWA)

 https://tanamind.site

 ## 🌱 Overview

 TanaMind is a smart plant monitoring and watering system that helps users take care of their plants with IoT technology.
 This repository contains the frontend application built with React, TypeScript, and Tailwind CSS.
 The application connects to a backend API that manages user authentication, plant data, and sensor readings.
+TanaMind is now a Progressive Web App (PWA), allowing for offline functionality and installation on devices.

 ## ✨ Features